imranw/modal-service/README.md

 #Use service
 You can assign an indipendent controller to the modal, a specific html view and an input param.
-In controller is possible to obtain the parameters injecting `parameters` and close modal passing the result in `closeModal(result)` method.
+In controller it's possible to obtain the parameters injecting `parameters` service and close modal passing the result in `closeModal(result)` method.

 ```javascript
 angular.module('myApp')